-I came across a unique client requirement to deploy an application using interactive mode.
-In this post, you shall see how to use ServiceUI with Intune to Bring SYSTEM Process to Interactive Mode while deploying an application.
+I came across a unique client requirement to deploy an interactive mode application.
+In this post, you shall see how to use ServiceUI with Intune to Bring the SYSTEM Process to Interactive Mode while deploying an application.

 Every program on your computer needs a process.
 Each process belongs to a Session.
 In the windows operating system, the system process executes in session 0 and the user process in Session 1 and above.

-By design, it is a security control that prevents user process interference with the system process.
-In this post, we will discuss how to bring the system process to interactive mode during intune deployment.
+It is a security control that prevents user process interference with the system process by design.
+This post will discuss how to bring the system process to interactive mode during intune deployment.

 - Session 0 hosts the System process which includes Intune app install process

 - Session 1 hosts User logon and user-initiated process

 We can see the process and session details from the task manager.
 By default, Windows will not show you the Session ID.
 You can see it by clicking on the View menu item -> “Select Columns…” Turn on the option “Session ID.”

-By default, Intune uses system context to install an application that will be in session 0.
-A user in session 1 will not be able to view any dialog box or message box from intune.
+By default, Intune uses system context to install an application in session 0.
+A user in session 1 will not view any dialog box or message box from intune.
 There will be some scenarios that need end-user interaction with the Intune process.

 Below are some of them.

-Scenario 1: Some apps cannot be packaged because of the way software developed.
+Scenario 1: Some apps cannot be packaged because of how software is developed.
 Or user needs to interact with apps during installation to input the license key.
-So how this type of apps can deploy from Intune.
+So how this type of app can deploy from Intune.

 Scenario 2: If IT wants to give a pop-up message to the end-user before app installation.
 For example: Provide notification to end-user to close IE.

-The solution for both above scenarios is to bring system process from session 0 to session 1.
-There are 2 approach to achieve this.
+The solution for both above scenarios is to bring the system from session 0 to session 1.
+There is 2 approach to achieve this.